 I remember conversations with my father about pigs.
 Everything happens quickly with pigs.
-Growth is rapid, metabolism is at peak performance – and that's precisely why diarrhea in piglets is so dangerous.
+Growth is rapid, metabolism is at high performance – and that's precisely why diarrhea in piglets is so dangerous.
 If they don't grow, the economic damage also grows.
 Zeolite can help on several levels simultaneously here.

 Zeolite in Pigs